 Change Management in IATF 16949

-While implementing risk mitigation plan, there is a probability that many changes will come in your way, and it is essential to manage such changes in IATF 16949 Risk Assessment accordingly.
+While implementing risk mitigation plan, there is change probability and it is essential to manage such changes in IATF 16949 Risk Assessment accordingly.

 - Change may occur in existing operations to assess manufacturing feasibility.